CarleeSantel/nee-dcf/README.md

 ## Key Observations

-- **NOPAT consistently exceeds reported FCF** for NEE because growth capital expedentures (new wind, solar, etc) is productive rather than destructive to company value — reported FCF not a reliable anchor for regulated utilities.
+- **NOPAT consistently exceeds reported FCF** for NEE because growth capital expedentures (new wind, solar, etc) is productive rather than destructive to company value — reported FCF not a good anchor for regulated utilities.
 - **Terminal value dominates the DCF**, as it does for most stable/capital-heavy businesses.
 The sensitivity table makes this explicit: WACC and TGR assumptions matter far more than near-term projections
 - **NEE's low beta compresses WACC** relative to peers in the renewables environment, a direct consequence of its regulated Florida Power & Light earnings base, which provides stable, recession-resistant cash flows that reduce equity risk.
 - **ITC/PTC tax credits** keep NEE's effective tax rate below the statutory rate, which flows through to a lower WACC (via higher after-tax NOPAT) and higher implied equity value — a structural advantage for regulated utilities with large renewables pipelines.